The National Designated Entity of Germany

-There are currently 158 NDEs around the world (status: Juni 2017), which represent more than 90 per cent of the world's population.
+There are currently 161 NDEs around the world (as of July 2020), which represent more than 90 per cent of the world's population.
 In developing countries and emerging economies, the task of NDEs is to draft and compile enquiries on cooperation and forward these to the international network.

-The NDE in Germany is anchored in the Federal Ministry for Economic Affairs and Energy (BMWi).
+The NDE in Germany is anchored in the Federal Ministry for Economics Affairs and Climate Action (BMWK).
 It serves as the first point of contact for all

 - enquiries from the CTCN and other national designated entities about German climate-related technologies, programmes run by the Federal Government, services or potential cooperation projects on research in the context of the Technology Mechanism

 - enquiries about potential technology cooperation projects with German companies, research institutions and public entities

 - enquiries from German companies and investors.

 Climate-related technologies include technologies designed to reduce greenhouse gas emissions, analyse the impact of climate change or adapt to climate change.